SARDONYX-sard/commonlibsse_ng/readme.md

 ### Implementation progress

+- I have not been able to test any APIs other than `Calendar`, so I am not sure if the memory layout is correct.

+- In fact, almost all relocation and vtable address acquisition is now possible, so it can already be used by manually defining the RE namespace structure API.
-Currently the priority is to enable the `PlayerCharacter` API
+- Currently the priority is to enable the `PlayerCharacter` API
+- API names are currently not stable and are in the trial and error stage.
+Therefore, there is no guarantee of compatibility in the next commit.

 | Module | progress | additional                                                                      |
 | ------ | -------: | ------------------------------------------------------------------------------- |